sci-wms/sci-wms/docs/advanced.rst

     Always preferred for maximum client control.
 Controlled with the ``LOGSCALE`` and ``COLORSCALERANGE`` URL parameters.

 2. Layer defaults
     Used when populated on a ``Layer``.
-Controlled on each dataset page on a per-variable basis.
-For each netCDF variable, we look for the following when processing a dataset in order of most precedence:
+Controlled on each ``Dataset`` page on a per-variable basis.
+For each netCDF variable, we look for the following when processing a variable in order of most precedence first:

       #. `scale_min` and `scale_max`
       #. `scale_range`